bcmertz/SWCD-Tools/README.md

 - [License](#license)

 # Requirements
-ArcGIS Pro v3.3 or greater
+ArcGIS Pro v3.3 or greater with access to the following licenses:
+- 3D Analyst
+- Spatial Analyst

 # Installation